markadin/demodependabot/README.md

     </picture>
 </div>

-## Dependabot Demo Repository with risk check edit 2
+## Dependabot Demo Repository with risk check edit 3 updated syft store

 This repo contains some projects with outdated dependencies.
 Fork it to try out Dependabot :dependabot:!